 Benefice of West Barnsley

-The Benefice is made up of four separate Parishes (Cawthorne, Dodworth, Hoylandswaine, Silkstone with Stainborough) under one Vicar, at present Rev Canon Keith Farrow.
+The Benefice is made up of four separate Parishes (Cawthorne, Dodworth, Hoylandswaine, Silkstone with Stainborough) under one Vicar, Rev Canon Keith Farrow.
 Communications through the Benefice Administrator, Mrs Loraine Wills at email: [email protected]

 What's on